inet-framework/inet/doc/src/users-guide/ch-apps.rst

 TcpSinkApp
 ~~~~~~~~~~

-Accepts any number of incoming TCP connections and discards whatever
+This module accepts any number of incoming TCP connections and discards whatever
 arrives on them.

 .. _ug:sec:apps:tcpgenericserverapp: